Ultra Music Festival: Festival

-The following morning, Ultra's organizers apologized for the issues, stating that they had been working with the city to address shortcomings in its transit plans (including clearer signage, and a dedicated bus lane on the bridge), and that it would keep concessions, vendors, and additional programming open past 2:00 a.m. (including "secret" performances) for the remainder of the festival.
+The following morning, Ultra's organizers apologized for the issues, stating that they had been working with the city to address shortcomings in its transit plans (including clearer signage, and a dedicated bus lane on the bridge), and that it would keep concessions, vendors, and additional music programming open past 2:00 a.m. for the remainder of the festival.
 While lines were still reported, the transit situation was considered to have been improved on subsequent nights.

 2020

 Return to Bayfront Park

 Mayor of Key Biscayne Michael Davey stated that Ultra "did the best they could, but it's just not the right place".
 Miami mayor Carlos A. Giménez admitted that Virginia Key may not have been the best location for the event, due to the lack of transportation options and the sheer number of attendees.
 Despite the move intending to reduce disruption to them, downtown residents still reported excessive noise, vibrations, and lights coming from the site.

 Following the festival, Ultra pulled out of its contract with Key Biscayne, deeming that the event was "simply not good enough" at its new location, and stating that it planned to move to a new location in South Florida for 2020 (with the possibility of it being held outside of Miami proper).
 On May 19, 2019, the Miami City Commission proposed a resolution to allow Ultra to return to Bayfront Park, citing its cultural and economic impact on the city.

 The terms required a minimum $2 million payment annually, granted the city revenue of ticket surcharges if they exceed $2 million (this minimum will begin to increase annually on the third year of the license), included restrictions on how long Ultra would be able to occupy and restrict access to Bayfront Park (up to a month, with the park only closed for 14 days), and capped capacity of the event site to 55,000 (although that number could increase with the city's approval).
-After receiving a deferral at the June 27, 2019 commission meeting, the item returned to the meeting agenda on July 25, 2019 with additional stipulations, including volume limits and further clarifications of park closure dates and restrictions.
+After receiving a deferral at the June 27, 2019, commission meeting, the item returned to the meeting agenda on July 25, 2019, with additional stipulations, including volume limits and further clarifications of park closure dates and restrictions.

 The resolution was met with intense debate from both sides, but the Commission ultimately voted 3–2 in favor.
-On July 31, 2019, Ultra officially announced that the 2020 edition was tentatively scheduled for March 20–22, 2020 at Bayfront Park, with ticket sales beginning August 6, 2019.
+On July 31, 2019, Ultra officially announced that the 2020 edition was tentatively scheduled for March 20–22, 2020, at Bayfront Park, with ticket sales beginning August 6, 2019.